heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   I'm still working on my registration.

 10/Jan/25
-  I couldn't do much today, but it was a good day.
+  I couldn't do much today, it was a good day.
 I completed my NYSC registration just in time before the portal closed, and I also got a new PC.
 Now, I can start pushing more for my pen-testing career with a better tool.

 11/Jan/25
   I couldn't do any projects today because I was setting up my PC and didn't have a Kali.